uday-globuslive/smartcow-project/README.md

 Next step is completely separate from step 2.
 Go back to the application you built in Stage 1 and get it to work with Kubernetes.

-Separate out the two containers into separate pods, communicate between the two containers, add a load balancer (or equivalent) and expose the final App over port 80 to the final user.
+Separate out the two containers into separate pods, communicate between the two containers, add a load balancer (or equivalent), expose the final App over port 80 to the final user (and any other tertiary tasks you might need to do)

+Add all the deployments, services and volume (if any) yaml files in the repo.

 The only hard-requirement is to get the app to work with `minikube`

 ## Summary

 This documentation is supposed to be very high-level, you will be evaluated on the basis of the low level decisions you make while implementing it and your thought process behind them.

 Best of luck!

+PS Please package your code up in a Github repo and share the link